DPRIYATHAM/vapt/README.md

 Other Web Vulnerabilities - [Link](https://drive.google.com/file/d/1T_kTLNWVA2uhPcZaVSVrbr2CveY8M3Hp/view)

+### VAPT Rules

+**Rule 1:** Always use a Virtual Machine to do VAPT.<br>
+Reason for using VM:
+1. Isolation from Host OS
+2. Easy to configure, and test accross different versions
+3. Easy to work on networks, saving state.

+**Rule 2:** More Information => More Attack Surface <br>

+**Rule 3:** DIE (Discover - Intercept - Exploit)

+**Rule 4:** Don't blindly trust Automation tools - they can have False Positives also, test with multiple tools, use Knowledge.

 ### Some Useful Links:
 1. OWASP Cheatsheet - [Documentation](https://cheatsheetseries.owasp.org/index.html)
 2. Metasploitable is an 'intentionally vulnerable virtual machine' by Rapid7 - [Documentation](https://docs.rapid7.com/metasploit/quick-start-guide)